fglock/Perlito/README-perlito5-Java.md

 "make test" should pass everything, except for the "sleep" function which requires a nodejs module

-"make test-5java" is just starting to pass a few tests
+"make test-5java" passes a few tests

 * Syntax tree